 There are, of course, several ways in which these extensions might be done.
 You may find that you come up with grammars that look plausible but which are, in fact, not quite correct; the problem may be harder than it first appears.
-A sample set of correct and incorrect trains has been provided in the source kit (Trains.txt), and it is easy to make up some more examples of your own.
+A sample set of correct and incorrect trains has been provided in the source kit (Trains.txt), and it is easy to make up examples of your own.

-See if you can generate a parser that will accept safe trains and reject incorrect trains, either because the rolling stock is marshalled in the wrong order, or because the safety regulations are violated.
+Develop a better grammar and generate and test a parser that will accept safe trains and reject incorrect trains, either because the rolling stock is marshalled in the wrong order, or because the safety regulations are violated.